-If the output under-voltage condition continues for a period of time, the RT6215F will enter output under-voltage protection with hiccup mode.
-During hiccup mode, the IC will shut down for $t{HICCUP_OFF}$ (5.7ms), and then attempt to recover automatically for $t{HICCUP_ON}$ (2.1ms).
-Upon completion of the soft-start sequence, if the fault condition is removed, the converter will resume normal operation; otherwise, such cycle for auto-recovery will be repeated until the fault condition is cleared.
+If the output under-voltage condition continues for a period of time, the RT6217F will enter output under-voltage protection with hiccup mode.
+When the protection function is triggered, the device will shut down for a period of time and then attempt to recover automatically by initiating a new soft-start sequence.
+Once the soft-start ends, the fault condition will determine the IC's operation.
+If the fault condition is removed, the converter will resume normal operation; otherwise, the cycle will be repeated until this fault condition is cleared.
 Hiccup mode allows the circuit to operate safely with low input current and power dissipation, and then resume normal operation as soon as the over-load or short-circuit condition is removed.